juliencm-dev/project-init-cli/README.md

 # Installation Instructions

-Follow these steps to set up your project-init script! 🚀
+Follow these steps to set up your project-init cli tool! 🚀

 ---